mvolkmann/blog/src/swift.md

 Structs and classes can define `init` methods that are called when instances are created.
-These must initialize ALL of non-optional properties that do not have a specified default value.
+They do not begin with the `func` keyword.
-These are referred to as "designated initializers".
+Those that initialize ALL of non-optional properties (no default value) are referred to as "designated initializers".
 Designated initializers for classes must also initialize all inherited properties.